 Of course, many students want to spend some of their time shopping to commemorate their travels.
 For those students, there is Bullring Shopping Centre while they’re in Birmingham.
 This shopping center doesn’t have the history of some of the sites mentioned above, but it is a great place to spend an afternoon exploring stores and dining at one of the 25 restaurants the shopping center has to choose from.

 Whether students are spending the semester in the UK or merely passing through, there are things they won’t want to miss along the way.
 With these attractions, students will be able to experience the best that Birmingham has to offer.
+A good idea to help you safely explore any new city and campus is to join of the best best sororities in the university or college (a sorority is an organization on a college campus whose purpose is to foster friendship and community, among other things).
 There are plenty of places to stay such as Bloc Hotel, Park Regis, The Hyatt Regency, all within close proximity to the city centre, a good way to book your stay is with a hotel booking app.
 So get out there and get exploring.